Kernel Methods for the Approximation of Nonlinear Systems: Empirical Balancing of Nonlinear Systems in RKHS

+Our aim is to generalize this way of thinking to nonlinear dynamical systems, i.e. given a problem for a nonlinear dynamical system, we map the state variables by a typically nonlinear map $\Phi:X \rightarrow {\cal H}$ where ${\cal H}$ is (possibly infinite-dimensional) Hilbert space in which the computations become simpler\footnote{One could also think of the methods in Quantum Mechanics where one constructs a Hilbert space from measurements in order to perform computations.}.
+In our case, ``simpler'' means applying Linear Theory.
+In this paper, we will focus on the problem of approximation of nonlinear control systems by applying the method of linear balancing in RKHSes.
+We leave other applications for future work.

-We treat the problem of estimating the observability and controllability Gramians as one of estimating an integral operator from data in a reproducing kernel Hilbert space (RKHS)~\cite{AronRKHS}. \emph{Our approach hinges on the key modeling assumption that the nonlinear dynamical system is linear in an appropriate high (or possibly infinite) dimensional lifted feature space}.
-Covariance operators in this feature space and their empirical estimates are the objects of primary importance and contain the information needed to perform model reduction.
-In particular, the (linear) observability and controllability Gramians are estimated and diagonalized in the feature space, but capture nonlinearities in the original state space.
+Covariance operators in RKHSes and their empirical estimates are the objects of primary importance and contain the information needed to perform model reduction.
+In particular, the (linear) observability and controllability Gramians are estimated and diagonalized in the RKHS, but capture nonlinearities in the original state space.
 The reduction approach we propose adapts ideas from kernel PCA (KPCA)~\cite{KPCA:98} and is driven by a set of simulated or sampled system trajectories, extending and generalizing the work of Moore~\cite{moore} and Lall et al.~\cite{lall}.

+Our method works quite well since the controllability and the observability energies in the linear case can be expressed as inner products (\ref{lin_energies}) and \emph{working in RKHSes allows to find nonlinear versions of linear algorithms that can be expressed in terms of inner products} (this is the so-called \emph{kernel trick} in Learning Theory, see Appendix A for more explanations).
+Hence the empirical Gramians defined below for nonlinear systems can be viewed as reasonable approximations of the controllability and observability energies for nonlinear systems.

-In the development below we lift state vectors of the system (\ref{eqn:nlsys}) into a reproducing kernel Hilbert space~\cite{AronRKHS}.
+In the development below we lift state vectors of the system (\ref{eqn:nlsys}) into a Hilbert space ${\cal H}$, i.e. we consider a mapping $\Phi: \RR^n \rightarrow {\cal H}$ and analyze the nonlinear system whose state is $\Phi(x)$.